 - appointed Mr. Melone, a member of the Board, as Interim President and CEO.
-The Board approved the following compensation package for Mr. Melone as Interim President and CEO: - a monthly base salary of \$265,000 while Mr. Melone serves as Interim President and CEO, which was equivalent to the sum of Mr. Brown's 2023 base salary and target annual incentive, divided by 12 months; and - a grant of RSUs with an approximate value of \$4,330,000 that is eligible to vest on the first anniversary of his appointment as Interim President and CEO (subject to immediate vesting if, prior to such date, the Company terminates Mr. Melone's employment without cause, including in connection with the appointment of a successor President and CEO).
+The Board approved the following compensation package for Mr. Melone as Interim President and CEO: - a monthly base salary of \$265,000 during his service as Interim President and CEO, which was equivalent to the sum of Mr. Brown's 2023 base salary and target annual incentive, divided by 12 months; and - a grant of Restricted Stock Units ("RSUs") with an approximate value of \$4,330,000 that is eligible to vest on the first anniversary of his appointment as Interim President and CEO (subject to immediate vesting if, prior to such date, the Company terminates Mr. Melone's employment without cause, including in connection with the appointment of a successor President and CEO) ("Interim RSU Grant").
 This award is equivalent to approximately a third of Mr. Brown's 2023 target LTI grant with a three-year vesting period.
+Mr. Melone's Interim RSU Grant will vest, pursuant to its terms, when his employment with the Company is terminated, which is expected to occur on May 31, 2024.

-Mr. Melone is not eligible to participate in the Company's 2024 Executive Management Team Annual Incentive Plan or, during his service as Interim President and CEO, receive compensation for his continued service on the Board.
+Mr. Melone is not eligible to participate in the Company's 2024 Executive Management Team Annual Incentive Plan or, during his service as Interim President and CEO and as Special Advisor, receive compensation for his continued service on the Board.

 - in January 2024, determined to retain and continue the appointment of Mr. Schlanger as the Company's EVP and CFO beyond the previously announced termination date of March 31, 2024.
-In connection with the retention decision, the Board entered into an agreement with Mr. Schlanger ("Schlanger Agreement") that provides for: - continuation of his prior compensation package consisting of base salary, annual incentive, and annual grant of LTIs; and - time-based RSUs relating to 21,085 shares of the Company's Common Stock, with 11,486 of such RSUs to vest on September 30, 2024, and 9,599 scheduled to vest on December 31, 2024, subject to Mr. Schlanger's continued employment with the Company on such date.
-This retention grant was based on the Board's evaluation of market benchmarking compensation for a CFO, potential incentives Mr. Schlanger could have received if he were to accept an external offer, and the costs associated with attracting a highly qualified new CFO.
+In connection with the retention decision, the Board entered into an agreement with Mr. Schlanger ("Schlanger Agreement") that provides for: - ocontinuation of his prior compensation package consisting of base salary, annual incentive, and annual grant of LTIs; and - time-based RSUs relating to 21,085 shares of the Company's Common Stock, with 11,486 of such RSUs to vest on September 30, 2024, and 9,599 scheduled to vest on December 31, 2024, subject to Mr. Schlanger's continued employment with the Company on such date.
+This retention grant was based on the Board's evaluation of market benchmarking compensation for a CFO, potential incentives Mr. Schlanger could have received if he were to accept an external offer and the costs associated with attracting a highly qualified new CFO.